 Drains that won't drain

 If your drains are slow, taking some time to clear standing water, or allowing water to accumulate without plugging the drain, you may need help clearing your pipes.
 Over time, kitchen detritus, from grease to potato skins, can build up inside your pipes, causing issues with drainage.
-Unless you handle this issue in a timely manner, eventually your pipes and drain will be completely clogged, which can require much more expensive plumbing interventions.
+Unless you handle this issue in a timely manner, eventually your pipes and drain will be completely clogged.
+This can require much more expensive plumbing interventions.
 Trying to fix it on your own may cause worse damage.
 It makes a lot more sense to call in professional help as soon as you notice your sink drain slowing down on the job.

 A leaky collection pipe under the sink